bigmoves/quickslice/docs/tutorial.md

 }
 ```

 The `appBskyActorProfileByDid` field is a **DID join**.
-It follows the `did` on the status record to find the corresponding profile record authored by the same identity.
+It follows the `did` on the status record to find the profile authored by that identity.

-Behind the scenes, Quickslice:
+Quickslice:
-- Collects all DIDs from the status records
+- Collects DIDs from the status records
 - Batches them into a single database query (DataLoader pattern)
-- Joins the profile data efficiently
+- Joins profile data efficiently

 | Without Quickslice | With Quickslice |
 |---|---|